Pinafore/cl1-hw/logreg/assign.md

 This will be slightly more difficult than the last homework (the difficulty will slowly ramp upward).
-You should not use any libraries that implement any of the functionality of logistic regression for this assignment; logistic regression is implemented in scikit learn, but you should do everything by hand now.
-You'll be able to use library implementations of logistic regression in the future (the next homework, even).
+You should not use any libraries that implement any of the functionality of logistic regression for this assignment; logistic regression is implemented in scikit learn and many other places, but you should do everything by hand now.
+You'll be able to use library implementations of logistic regression in the future.

-You'll turn in your code on ELMS.
+You'll turn in your code on the submit server.
 This assignment is worth 30 points.

 What you have to do